Darxo/Hardened/README.md

 - Add new concepts for **Armor Penetration** and **Weight** and apply these concept to existing weapons and items
 - Supplies (Crowns, Tools, Medicine, Ammo) are now consumed instantly after buying, looting
-- Legendary Armor and Armor with an attachement that you un-equip are now automatically marked as to-be-repaired
 - Quiver and Weapons that contain Ammo now display the supply cost for replacing ammunition in them
 - Improve artwork for **Nimble** perk
 - All effects of the difficulty settings are now listed as tooltips during world generation
+- Add Setting for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory

 ## Fixes